seb3s/kandesk/README.md

 Then you can connect with "admin@admin.com" as Email and "admin" as Password.
 Then you will be able to change everything from within the application, password included ;-)

+## Avatars

+Avatars are currently saved to disk at "/srv/www/kandesk".
+You need to create this directory with the required rights to be able to save & user avatars with your installation.

 ## Access the application